- in Spanish, it means a neighborhood.

 Along the way I have also come to recognize and embrace my own cultural roots in Judaism, my family being of Spanish-Portuguese “converso” origins (Sephardic Bnei Anusim).
 Since my youth I have been dedicated to the Jewish faith and way of life.
 I have come to be lovingly embraced by the Jewish community, as a religious convert.
 I today serve as a religious teacher and lay leader on my native eastside.

 One of the amazing things about exploring the history of Boyle Heights is that this neighborhood is adorned in remnants of the old days, which reveal this community to have been a most important microcosm of both the Jewish and Mexican-American experience of the early 20th century.
-This community has a rich heritage, for which we can use to vividly illustrate the experiences of our minority and immigrant forebears.
+This community has a rich heritage, for which we can use to vividly illustrate the experiences of our working-class, immigrant forebears.

 Among the few older Jews which still haunt the barrio with me to engage these topics, they on account of my comparable youth often cutely referred as a “boychik.”
 Thus the working name for this project.